-The Computing and IT Department's core purpose is to deliver an engaging and challenging curriculum through outstanding teaching and learning.
-Our aim is for students to develop skills and knowledge to prepare them for a future in a world where the use of technology is fully embodied.
+The Computing and IT Department's core purpose at KS3 is to deliver an engaging and challenging curriculum through outstanding teaching and learning.
+Our aim is for students to develop skills and knowledge in digital technologies and computer science, to prepare them for a future in a world where the use of this technology is fully embodied.